New Order in the Middle East

 AI

-The normalization process can be seen through the between Israel, Saudi Arabia and other countries to improve their relations.
-Israel’s attempt to isolate Iran by making this move and forming an anti-Iranian Arab alliance was a failure.
+The normalization process can be seen through the negotiations between Israel, Saudi Arabia and other countries to improve their relations.
+Israel’s attempt to isolate Iran by making this move and forming an anti- Israeli Arab alliance was a failure.
 The reason is that Iran and several Arab nations have taken significant steps toward normalizing relations.

 We can also look at these processes from a long-term perspective.
 Since the nineteenth-century, when Western countries played a greater role in the Middle East, there has been no other period in history where such a variety of great powers were represented in the area.